-Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-up Treatment?
+Why Are Black Women Less Likely To Stick With A Breast Cancer Follow-Up Treatment?

 The study followed almost 1,300 women between 2008 and 2013 in North Carolina who had breast cancer.
 About 43 percent identified as black.

-Black and white women were equally likely to stop taking the endocrine therapy before the ten years of treatment were up: About 10 percent of women discontinued treatment early.
+Black and white women were equally likely to stop taking the endocrine therapy before the 10 years of treatment were up: About 10 percent of women discontinued treatment early.

 But black women more commonly reported not taking the medication as prescribed — skipping doses or taking breaks from the medication.
 Almost 14 percent of black women did not take the medicine every day, while about 5 percent of white women reported nonadherence.

 The reasons for this are complex, researchers say, and more research may be required to tease them out.
-They note that black women were more likely to report that paying for the medication was a financial burden, although the study showed that even affluent black women were less likely to stick to the treatment than white women.
+They note that black women were more likely to report that paying for the medication was a financial burden, although the study showed that even affluent black women were less likely to stick to the treatment than white women were.
 They also more commonly found the side effects bothersome, since the endocrine therapy can cause symptoms of menopause like hot flashes and joint pain.

-"I think the big piece is probably the relationship they have with their healthcare providers," says Dr. Doris Browne, a past president of the black physician group the National Medical Association and former National Cancer Institute leader.
+"I think the big piece is probably the relationship they have with their health care providers," says Dr. Doris Browne, a past president of the black physician group the National Medical Association and former National Cancer Institute leader.

 If black patients don't feel comfortable with their physicians, she says, they won't bring up these concerns — and then they can't be addressed.

 "Patients tend to divulge some of those underlying factors to a provider that is in their own racial and ethnic group," Browne says.
 "They have a relationship that seems to be a more open relationship."

 She cites research that shows black patients may have better outcomes when they see black doctors.
 Only about 4 percent of physicians are black.

 Fray, who is now program director of the Duke Center for Community and Population Health Improvement, thinks the disparity may have something to do with black women identifying strongly with their roles as caregivers.

-When Fray counseled patients about taking their endocrine therapy, she says she often found that black women were so accustomed to taking care of other people that it was hard for them to accept help during their treatment.
+When Fray counseled patients about taking their endocrine therapy, she says, she often found that black women were so accustomed to taking care of other people that it was hard for them to accept help during their treatment.

 "There was a lot of conversation about the stress of being a caregiver," Fray says.
 She and her patients would often talk about "the stress of being a black person in America and having doctors not listen to you, having employers that don't care about you."